MoamenSAlkady/Physical_Design_Scripts/Cell_Resizer/Resize_Specific/README.md

 # Overview
-This script resizes a specific or multiple instances of cells to a chosen driving strength.
+This script (resize.tcl) resizes a specific or multiple instances of cells to a chosen driving strength.

 # Description
 This script allows you to batch-resize multiple instances of cells to a chosen driving strength and then peforms an incremental legalization to ensure proper layout.